stencila/stencila/README.md

 We'll be releasing `v2` early and often across all products: initial versions will have limited functionality and be buggy, but will establish a deployment pipeline that can be rapidly iterated upon.
 We're aiming for a `2.0.0` release by the end of Q3 2024.

-❔ Maybe • 🧭 Planned • 🧪 Experimental • 🚧 UnderDevelopment • ⚠️ Alpha • 🔶 Beta • 🟢 Stable
+❔ Maybe • 🧭 Planned • 🧪 Experimental • 🚧 Under development • ⚠️ Alpha • 🔶 Beta • 🟢 Stable

 ### Schema